rise8-us/delivery-playbooks/docs/content/roles/Product-Management-Role-Definition.md

-# Product Management at Rise 8
+# Product Management at Rise8
 Being a product manager is an exciting, challenging, and rewarding role but it can sometimes be confusing to know where to start.
 Whether you are a brand new PM or shifting over to a new organization, you may feel that the expectations and responsibilities of your role are not the most clearly defined.
 We do not believe there should be a rigid universal definition of product management, rather PMs should utilize the open-ended nature of the role to leverage their unique strengths and build a style that works best for them and their team.
 That said, there are three primary pillars that we feel a product manager should be accountable for:

 ## Responsibilities